 We can trivialize the vector bundle at finite $a$ and write $B(a)$, $C(a)$ globally on the $a$ plane as polynomial matrices.
 We know that the eigenvalues of $B(a)$, $C(a)$ grow at infinity as $u_i a$ and $z_i a$.
 Unfortunately, this is not enough to immediately conclude that $B(a)$, $C(a)$ themselves should grow linearly at infinity.
-If it did, we would be done, as $B(a)$, $C(a)$ would have to take the form (\ref{eq:BCD}).

-If we work with a single matrix $B(a)$, ignoring $C(a)$, we can easily produce counter-examples.
+If it did, we would be done, as $B(a)$, $C(a)$ would have to take the form (\ref{eq:BCD}). \footnote{If we work with a single matrix $B(a)$, ignoring $C(a)$, we can easily produce counter-examples.
 The simplest one would be to write a matrix $B(a)$ with eigenvectors $(1,b,b^2, \dots, b^{k-1})$ for an eigenvalue $b$.
 Such a matrix would have all elements equal to $0$, $1$ or to the coefficients of the characteristic polynomial of $B(a)$.
 It would be of degree $k$ in $a$.
 In general, we can look for matrices such that the $(i,j)$ entry has degree up to $n_i-n_j+1$ for some collection of integers $n_i$.
 We can produce some examples of this sort, but we do not have a general understanding of the situation.
-We leave it to future work.
+We leave it to future work. }

 Instead, we will apply the inverse map to the special example of curves of genus $0$.
 Parameterize the curve by a global coordinate $t$ and denote as $t_i$ the location of the points which are mapped to infinity in $SL(2,\mathbb{C})$.
 We can parameterize